-4. Resilience of the Zonal State and the Dimits Threshold
+4. Resilience of the zonal state and the Dimits threshold

 4.1.
-Turbulent Momentum Flux
+Turbulent momentum flux

-In order to investigate the way in which ZF profiles are formed and maintained during turbulent periods, let us ask the following question: does ITG turbulence in the shear zones (produced in bursts) have a definite effect on the ZFs, and is it to oppose or feed them?
+In order to investigate the way in which ZF profiles are formed and maintained during turbulent periods, let us ask the following question: does ITG turbulence in the shear zones (produced in bursts) have a definite effect on the ZFs, and is it to oppose or to feed them?
+We shall find that this sheared turbulence enhances the ZFs in the Dimits regime and destroys them beyond the Dimits transition.

-The ZF evolution equation (3.3) is
+The ZF evolution (3.3) is